wysiwygoy/kotisivut-sms-gateway/README.md

 You can define a receiver of the message in different ways (listed in order of priority):

-1. Set the receiver in the message (in `toZonerSmsGateway` method of your Notification):
+1. Set the receiver in the message (in `toKotisivutSmsGateway` method of your Notification):

     ```php
-        public function toZonerSmsGateway($notifiable)
+        public function toKotisivutSmsGateway($notifiable)
         {
-            return new ZonerSmsGatewayMessage('One of your invoices has been paid!')
+            return new KotisivutSmsGatewayMessage('One of your invoices has been paid!')
                 ->receiver('3580123456789');
         }
     ```

-2. Define the receiver with `routeNotificationForZonerSmsGateway` method in your Notifiable:
+2. Define the receiver with `routeNotificationForKotisivutSmsGateway` method in your Notifiable:

     ```php
-        public function routeNotificationForZonerSmsGateway()
+        public function routeNotificationForKotisivutSmsGateway()
         {
             return $this->phone;
         }